mbhall88/TAC3_Report/manuscript.md

 confidence [@doi:10/d9kj], but for second-line, novel, and repurposed drugs, this is much harder.

-Previous work from our group has shown that using whole-genome sequencing (WGS) it is possible to create a panel of resistance markers and then successfully use this panel to predict drug resistance from Mtb sequence data [@doi:10/f755tg; @doi:10/f3jjtq].
+Previous work from our group has shown that using WGS it is possible to create a panel of resistance markers and then successfully use this panel to predict drug resistance from Mtb sequence data [@doi:10/f755tg; @doi:10/f3jjtq].
 This work involved the development of a software program called `mykrobe` to automate this inference and can use either Illumina or Nanopore data [@doi:10/f94vt4].
 During the previous year, the predictive power of `mykrobe` has expanded and become even more accurate [@doi:10/ggd835] (I played a small role in improving the likelihood calculations).
 This update of the `mykrobe` panel was mostly due to the recently published work from the CRyPTIC project [@doi:10/d9kj].
 CRyPTIC aims to perform drug susceptibility testing and WGS on 40,000 Mtb samples (many MDR) from all over the globe, and combine this with WGS data from another 60,000 samples.
 The goal of the project is to improve genotypic resistance prediction by expanding our catalogue of resistance mutations.

 The proposed work for this chapter is based on the assumption that a large part of the work by this consortium (which our group is a critical part of) will be available.
 While